What is GMO?

 These barns are most often equipped with very large and noisy fans that run most of the day, using electricity.
 These fans help cool the cattle.

-Heat tolerance trait can help cattle remain in the fields longer, reducing our carbon footprint.
+Heat tolerance trait can help cattle remain in the fields longer, reducing the need for additional buildings, fans & electricity.

-There are other ways of course that gene editing can help with climate change, including but not limited to animals requiring fewer natural resources such as water or less use of antibiotics, reduced hormone use and reduced waste.
+There are other ways of course that gene editing can help, including but not limited to animals requiring fewer natural resources such as water or less use of antibiotics, reduced hormone use and reduced waste.

 IS THERE ANY DIFFERENCE BETWEEN MILK OR MEAT FROM A PRECISION BRED ANIMAL FROM ONE THAT WAS TRADITIONALLY BRED?